Robin Previtali

-Robin Previtali (born 5 June 1987, in Besançon) is a French footballer, who currently plays as a striker for Vesoul Haute-Saône.
+Robin Previtali (born 5 June 1987) is a French footballer, who currently plays as a striker for Vesoul Haute-Saône.

 Career

 Previatali joined Sochaux in 2002 as a youth at the age of 15, and played his first match for the first team in Ligue 1 in the 2006-7 season.
 Having played in the French Cup in that same season, he received a winner's medal when Sochaux went on to win the cup.